yana1al/HumanityHub/README.md

 The project will focus on building the MVP (Minimum Viable Product) with the following features:

 - User registration and authentication system.
-- Testimony from the User(each review will contribute $ for Social Cause
+- Testimony from the User(each review will contribute $ for Social Cause)
 - The donation management system allows users to donate food, clothes, and monetary contributions.
 - Event coordination system for organizing and participating in local community events such as tree planting, street cleaning, etc.
-- The mental health support section provides suicide prevention guidelines and resources.
+- Resources: The mental health support section provides suicide prevention guidelines and resources.
-- Virtual/In-person happy hours.
+- Virtual/In-person happy hours info(Able to update dates and times).
 - User profile management.

 ### [Project Trello Here](https://trello.com/invite/b/ZZSTtiZV/ATTIb5bf214061bbd4fda278e825fa695c18614FEF11/humanityhub)